Panther-lair - Pitt lands transfer guard Michael Hueitt Jr.

 Hueitt Jr. last played Division-1 basketball in the 2019-20 season for UNC-Greensboro.
 He was on the roster for McNeese State but never saw action, and most recently played at the Division-2 level.

 A car accident derailed his collegiate carer, but he is hoping to revive it with the Panthers for one final season.
-In that season with Spartans, Hueitt helped his team to a 23-win campaign.
+In his last Division-1 season with Spartans, Hueitt helped his team to a 23-win campaign.
 He averaged 5.8 points and connected on 36% from three-point range.

 Hueitt said he has spent the past couple of years rehabbing and working out and when the NCAA granted him an extra year of eligibility late last week, Pitt reached out to try to make a connection and it happened in a matter of days.